roots

-The Specials - Ghost Town, one of the best songs ever written, the extended version with the horn solo is just magic.
-The initial reason it's on the list is not a nice one.
-Early 1980's, I would have been 9 (ish) sitting in the back of mum's Ford Cortina at the traffic lights outside the Odeon, Coventry were playing at home.
-The song was on the radio as I was watching two hooligans kicking the crap out of a chap who was on the floor in the middle of the road.
-It worried mum so much that when we got home she rang around the hospitals to see if she could find out if he was OK, she was too scared to get out of the car understandably.
+Early 1980's.
+I would have been about nine, sitting in the back of mum's Ford Cortina at the traffic lights outside the Odeon.
+Coventry were playing at home.
+This song was on the radio as I was watching two hooligans kicking the crap out of a bloke in the middle of the road.
+Mum was so worried that when we got home she rang around the hospitals to see if he was ok.
+She was too scared to get out of the car, understandably.

-CREDIT: Hummel, 2026
+CREDIT: Hummel, 2019

-Because of my parental situation, my brothers and I were ferrule, one of the things we would do is go to the train station and see how far we could get with a 2p platform ticket, most of the time it was to Birmingham New Street, one occasion we got to Leeds; we never did get caught.
+Because of my parental situation, my brothers and I were feral.
+One of the things we would do is go to the train station and see how far we could get with a 2p platform ticket.
+Most of the time it was to Birmingham New Street.
+Once we got to Leeds.
+We never got caught.
+It reminds me of a time we had nothing, didn't need or want anything.
+We were happy.
+Before everything went pear shaped.
+Great times.

 Previous